J. Edgar Hoover

 - Hoover rode the wave of new technologies, fingerprints and forensic science and the like, and receives credit for having centralized data on crime, and for having brought law enforcement fully into the 20th century

 - Hoover ruled a growing organization with an iron hand all those years.
 To fall out of favor with “the Director” was to be exiled to law enforcement Siberia.
 You worshiped the Director, or you were gone.
 Naturally, he was showered with birthday gifts from agents who’d only met him once, if at all.

-- Hoover early on grew his power in the traditional, effective circular manner:- His growing powers and fame allowed him increasingly wide contacts and political influence, and those allies and information sources allowed him to keep enhancing his power.- On the organization chart, he was two huge notches down from whichever President was in office.
-(The President appoints an Attorney General, who in turn supervises the Director of the FBI.)- But in practice his powers grew so formidable that almost all Presidents treated him with kid gloves, gingerly, with great respect.
-Especially the later Chief Executives, from JFK, through Johnson to Nixon, saw the need to end his long run at the FBI, but couldn’t quite dare pull the trigger to fire him.
+- Hoover early on grew his power in the traditional, effective circular manner–his growing powers and fame allowed him increasingly wide contacts and political influence, and those allies and information sources allowed him to keep enhancing his power.
+On the organization chart, he was two huge notches down from whichever President was in office.
+(The President appoints an Attorney General, who in turn supervises the Director of the FBI.)
+But in practice his powers grew so formidable that almost all Presidents treated him with kid gloves, gingerly, with great respect.
+Especially the later Chief Executives, from JFK, through Johnson to Nixon, saw the need to end his long run at the FBI, but didn’t quite dare pull the trigger to fire him.
 He died abruptly of a heart attack on Richard Nixon’s watch in 1972.

 - Why was everyone scared of this guy?
 Washington insiders knew that his growing, coast-to-coast team of investigators did more than just hunt down kidnappers and bank robbers.
 They did more than keep track of Communists and subversives.
 They also opened a file on, and spied on, anyone the Director wanted them to.
 Apparently, that was anyone who had influence in the U.S. or might one day, a long list.